ASEEMNIHAL1/Whiteboard_using_JAVA/README.md

    java server.WhiteboardServer
    ```

-### Client
+### 👥 Client Setup
 1. Compile the client code:
    ```sh
    javac client/WhiteboardClient.java
    ```
-2. Run a client:
+2. Launch a client:
    ```sh
    java client.WhiteboardClient
    ```
-3. Enter your username when prompted
+3. Enter your username when prompted to join the session.

+---
-## Usage Instructions
+## 🔧 Usage Guide
+### 🌟 Drawing Features
-- **Drawing**: Click and drag on the whiteboard to draw
+- **Drawing**: Click and drag to draw on the canvas.
-- **Color Selection**: Click on any color button to change the drawing color
+- **Change Color**: Click on any color button to switch colors.
-- **Eraser**: Click the "E" button to switch to eraser mode
+- **Eraser Tool**: Click the "E" button to erase portions of your drawing.
+- **Clear Canvas**: Implemented in future updates.

+### 💬 Chat Features
-- **Chat**: Type messages in the chat box at the bottom and press Enter to send
+- Type a message in the chat box and press **Enter** to send.
+- Messages are visible to all connected users.

+### 👤 User List
-- **User List**: See all connected users in the right panel
+- View the list of online users on the right panel.

+---
-## Known Limitations
+## 🔧 Known Limitations
-- No persistent drawing storage (drawings are lost when the last client disconnects)
+❌ **No persistent storage** – Drawings disappear once the last client disconnects.
-- No authentication or user management
-- Basic error handling
+❌ **No authentication** – Any user can join without verification.
+❌ **Basic error handling** – Limited handling of connection issues.

+---
-## Future Enhancements
+## 🌐 Future Enhancements
-- Add shape tools (rectangles, circles)
-- Implement drawing history/undo functionality
-- Add file saving/loading capability
-- Implement user authentication
+✨ **Shape tools** – Add support for rectangles, circles, and straight lines.
+✨ **Undo functionality** – Implement drawing history with an undo/redo feature.
+✨ **Save & Load** – Allow users to save and reload previous drawings.
+✨ **Authentication** – Implement login/signup functionality.

+---
+**📈 Stay tuned for more updates and improvements!**